cozy/cozy-stack/docs/shared-drives.md

       "mime": "text/plain",
       "class": "document",
       "executable": false,
-      "tags": []
+      "tags": [],
-    }
+      "driveId": "aae62886e7..." // present when destination is a shared drive }
   }
 }
 ```

-When the move occurs locally (same stack), the response is identical to other local file-creation responses.
-For cross-stack moves, the shape is equivalent but built from the remote upload result.
+When the move occurs locally (same stack), the response matches the standard local creation response.
+For cross-stack moves, the response is built from the remote upload result and includes equivalent attributes.

 ### PATCH /sharings/drives/:id/:file-id